CebolaLab/RNA-seq/README.md

 #### Remove mitochondrial reads

 Remove mitochondrial reads.
-To assess the total % of mitochondrial reads, samtools idxstats can be run to report the total number of reads mapping to each chromosome. samtools flagstat provides a short report including the total number of DNA fragments.
+To assess the total % of mitochondrial reads, in an unsorted bam file, run:

 ```
-samtools idxstats <sample>_sorted.bam > <sample>_sorted.idxstats

-grep "chrM" <sample>_sorted.idxstats
+samtools view <sample>.bam | grep chrM | wc -l
 ```

-The second column is the length of the chromosome and the third column is the total number of reads aligned to the chromosome (chrM).
 To see the total number of DNA fragments, run:

 ```
-samtools flagstat <sample>_sorted.bam > <sample>_sorted.flagstat
+samtools flagstat <sample>.bam > <sample>.flagstat

-head <sample>_sorted.flagstat
+cat <sample>_sorted.flagstat
 ```

+The first line shows the total number of DNA fragments.
 The % of DNA fragments aligned to chrM can be calculated as a % of the total DNA fragments.
 To remove any mitocondrial DNA, run the following:

 ```